2021 Late Model Rules

 20G- 12.
 9 BODY HEIGHT – Minimum height for the roof is 49″ measured at the roof centerline 10″ behind the stock windshield opening.

 20G- 12.11 WEIGHT TRANSFER DEVICES – Jacking bolts are permitted on the front and rear springs.
+Tools used to adjust the jacking bolts must be removed when the car is racing.
 Upper rear spring perch may be trimmed only enough to accommodate new pocket.
-No hydraulic jacking devices.
-No self-sliding jacking devices.
-Handles must be removed from jacking bolts before the car is moved.
+No hydraulic, electric or mechanical weight jacking or shifting devices ae permitted.

 20G – 13 STEERING COMPONENTS- All steering components must be acceptable to SMS Officials and meet the following minimum requirements: